calamares/calamares/README.md

 > **Note**: This project should not carry any RebornOS-specific configuration except for the installer packaging files (PKGBUILD, build scripts), icons, and launch scripts.
 Use the [calamares-configuration](https://github.com/RebornOS-Developers/calamares-configuration) project for other RebornOS-specific configuration.

 This is a fork of the [Calamares project](https://github.com/calamares/calamares).
+It is highly recommended to [keep this project updated](https://github.com/RebornOS-Developers/calamares-core#updating).

 ## Cloning